DrakirL/DrakirL.github.io/p10/background.md

 <br><br>
 You learn a traditional language of your domain and gain Training in "Dice Games". <br>
 Starting Skills: Guts, Acrobatics, Lore, and Performance. <br>
-Increase your Grade for one of your Starting Skills by 1.
+Increase the die for one of your Starting Skills to a d6.
 <br><br>
 Your equipment consists of:
 + ???